US charges Iranian hackers over ransomware attacks on major cities

-The Justice Department announced charges against two Iranian hackers allegedly behind ransomware attacks in major cities like Atlanta, San Diego, Colorado and Newark.
+The Justice Department unveiled charges against two Iranian hackers who allegedly masterminded ransomware attacks targeting major cities, including Atlanta, San Diego and Newark, shutting down key public services throughout the country.

-The alleged attackers, Faramarz Shahi Savandi, 34, and Mohammad Mehdi Shah Mansouri, 27, caused more than $30 million in damages using the SamSam ransomware on over 200 victims, prosecutors said at a press conference on Wednesday.
+The alleged attackers, Faramarz Shahi Savandi, 34, and Mohammad Mehdi Shah Mansouri, 27, caused more than $30 million in damages by deploying the SamSam ransomware on more than 200 victims, prosecutors said at a press conference on Wednesday.

-Ransomware attacks infect computers and hold them hostage unless victims pay the hackers to release their machines.
-The WannaCry ransomware attack ensnared computers around the world in 2017, after North Korean hackers attacked computers in hospitals, universities and banks.
+Ransomware attacks infect computers, holding their content hostage unless victims pay the hackers to release their machines.
+In 2017, the WannaCry ransomware ensnared computers around the world after North Korean hackers attacked systems in hospitals, universities and banks.

-The Iranian hackers are not tied to any governments, as Brian Benczkowski, the Justice Department's criminal division head, said this was the first criminal indictment against hackers "deploying a for-profit ransomware."
+Brian Benczkowski, who heads the Justice Department's criminal division, said the Iranian hackers weren't tied to a government and noted the indictment marked the first criminal indictment against hackers "deploying a for-profit ransomware."

-The ransomware netted the two more than $6 million in bitcoin payments, Deputy Attorney General Rod Rosenstein said.
+The ransomware netted more than $6 million in bitcoin payments, Deputy Attorney General Rod Rosenstein said.

-According to court documents, Savandi and Mansouri specifically targeted critical infrastructure like hospitals and city systems to extort as much money as possible.
-The alleged attackers researched for vulnerabilities thoroughly, US attorney Craig Carpenito said.
+According to court documents, Savandi and Mansouri specifically targeted critical infrastructure, such as hospitals and city systems, to extort as much money as possible.
+The pair allegedly looked for vulnerabilities thoroughly, US attorney Craig Carpenito said.

 "Money is not their sole objective.
 They're seeking to harm our institutions and our critical infrastructure," Carpenito said.
 "They're trying to impact our way of life."

-The hackers would target institutions that would be hurt the most by being locked out of their systems, the prosecutor said.
+The hackers targeted institutions that would be hurt the most by being locked out of their systems, the prosecutor said.

-Along with Atlanta, victims included the city of Newark, New Jersey, Colorado's Department of Transportation, the Unviersity of Calgary in Canada, and hospitals in Los Angeles, Kansas, North Carolina, Maryland, Nebraska and Chicago.
+Along with Atlanta, victims included the city of Newark, New Jersey, Colorado's Department of Transportation, the University of Calgary in Canada, and hospitals in Los Angeles, Kansas, North Carolina, Maryland, Nebraska and Chicago.

 The ransomware attack on Atlanta's computers targeted critical systems, making it impossible for the city to pay bills online or access electronic court documents from March to June this year.
 The city's officials refused to pay the ransomware, and the recovery effort was estimated to cost $17 million.